 - Fever or chills (100.4 F)

 - Cough

 - Shortness of breath or difficulty breathing

 - Fatique

 - Muscle or body aches

 - Headache

 - New loss of taste or smell

 - Sore throat

 - Congestion or runny nose

 - Nausea or vomiting

 - Diarrhea

-Department has asked that we take measures to ensure the symptoms are not related to COVID-19.
+Due to the similarities in common illnesses and COVID-19 symptoms, the Northern KY Health Department has asked that we take measures to ensure the symptoms are not related to COVID-19.
 Any staff member who experiences symptoms associated with COVID-19 shall utilize sick and/or personal leave and not report to work.
 Employees may return to work when fever free for 24 hours without taking medication and symptoms are improving AND by providing an alternative diagnosis from a medical professional OR a negative COVID-19 test result.
 The alternative diagnosis or negative COVID-19 test results must be provided to your supervisor prior to returning to work.
 Should the absence exceed five (5) consecutive days, Board Policy 03.123 AP.2 requires Family Medical Leave paperwork and Doctor's documentation be provided to the Human Resources (HR) Department.

 Please refer to the KCSD Decision Tree to determine when to complete the Staff Questionnaire.
 If you are tested and found to have positive COVID-19 results OR you are quarantined by the Health Department or the District due to contact with a household or non-household member who tested positive for COVID-19, documentation must be submitted to Elizabeth Lambert of the HR Department.
-Once documentation is provided to and verified by HR, sick and/or personal days used for the quarantine period will be converted to COVID emergency days.
-Documentation may include proof of a close contact's household member's positive test or a note from a healthcare provider or Health Department that you are required to quarantine.
+Once documentation is provided to and verified by HR, sick and/or personal days used for the quarantine period will may be converted to COVID emergency days as outlined by the KCSD Employee Decision Matrix.
+Documentation may include proof of a close contact's positive test or a note from a healthcare provider or Health Department that you are required to quarantine.